rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 Moreover, the compiler wasn't originally built to use a query system; the query system has been retrofitted into the compiler, so parts of it are not query-fied yet.
-Also, LLVM isn't our code, so obviously that isn't querified either.
+Also, LLVM isn't our code, so that isn't querified either.
 The plan is to eventually query-fy all of the steps listed in the previous section, but as of this writing, only the steps between HIR and LLVM-IR are query-fied.
 That is, lexing and parsing are done all at once for